 8. Tool Caddy

 There is something awesome about having a tool caddy.
-You rinse your tools after using, let them dry and store them in the same place after you use them.
+You rinse your tools after using them, let them dry, and store them in the same place after you use them.
 You never have to go find them.
 Tool Caddy

 9. Seed Container